Armand de Fluvià: Activist

 In 1953, de Fluvià was a member of the monarchical group Joventut Espanyola d'Acció (Spanish Youth of Action) (JEA).
 In 1957, he was imprisoned for political activism.
 He took part in the Caputxinada and until 1969, he was a member of the political secretary's office of Infante Juan, Count of Barcelona.
 He later became involved in Catalan separatist movement and the defence of gay rights.

 In 1976, he became a member of the Socialist Convergence of Catalonia (CSC), which he abandoned in 1979 in order to become one of the founders of Nacionalistes d'Esquerra (Leftist Nationalists) (Nd'E) and, in 1985, of its splinter group, Moviment d'Esquerra Nacionalista (Leftist Nationalist Movement) (MEN).
 From 1981 to 1993, he was an active member of the Crida a la Solidaritat (Call to Solidarity).

 In 1970, when homosexuality was still illegal in Spain, de Fluvià founded the Spanish Movement of Homosexual Liberation.
 In 1974, he taught a course on sexual anthropology at the Universitat Catalana d'Estiu (Summer Catalan University).
 He founded and became the first leader of the Front d'Alliberament Gai de Catalunya (Gay Liberation Front of Catalonia) and was president of the Lambda Institute.

+Death

+De Fluvià died of respiratory failure on 6 September 2024, at the age of 92.